 I base my approach of the Harkness method, which preferably works in a group, but can have individual success as well!
 I’m rather easygoing, and value comprehension over everything

-Thousands of teachers can teach you philosophical logic.
+Thousands of tutors can teach you philosophical logic.
 Find private lessons closest to you.